FrantisekGazo/Blade/README.md

 ```
 And given values will be set to corresponding attributes annotated with `@Arg` at the beginning of `onCreate(Bundle)` method.

-Class `F` is not `final` so that you can extend it and add more methods.
+Class `blade.F` is not `final` so that you can extend it and add more methods.

 ## @Extra
 Annotation for generating `newIntent()` methods for your [Activity](http://developer.android.com/reference/android/app/Activity.html) or [Service](http://developer.android.com/reference/android/app/Service.html) classes.